savraj/tempoiq-python/README.markdown

 # TempoIQ Python Library
+# Adapted to work with google appengine, by savraj

+Removed dependence on requests, swapped in appengine's urlfetch, made a few other changes, like using pytz.gae, see diff

+To use, copy paste the tempoiq folder into your project and import tempoiq

+===

 The TempoIQ Python API library makes calls to the [TempoIQ API](https://tempoiq.com/).
 The module is available on PyPI as [tempoiq](https://pypi.python.org/pypi/tempoiq/):